failcoder/SVUI-Transfer-Wizard/README.md

 *(if new version is available, ie..
 NOT the version with the word "Classic" in the title)*

 Now simply be sure that all addons are enabled from the login screen and once you are in-game the transfer wizard frame will appear and allow you to transfer your old files.

 ## NOTES:
 * Keep in mind that this tool will ONLY RUN ONCE PER CHARACTER!
 * When you have completed the transfer on a character, you will not see the transfer tool again while on that character.
+* If you need to run it again use the command "/svtransfer"